15 Mistakes to Avoid on Your Next Church Website

 But, no matter how good my list is, it isn’t the list for your church and your congregation.
 You need to find out what your congregation wants to use your website for and then make it easy for them to do that!
 Design your site so that these key functions are easy to find and do not take very many clicks to get to or you will have a lot of people frustrated with your new website.

 5. Not Making it Easy to Contact/Connect with Your Church

 Of course, you need to have a contact page.
 But beyond that, you need to make it very easy for someone to contact the church office.
 Have your church phone number easy to find – in a decent-sized font in the footer is a good place for it.
-I’d recommend having an email address there as well (but probably not a staff member’s email address, maybe something like [email protected], [email protected], or [email protected] That way if you get too much spam coming into this account (it can happen when you put an email address on your website) you can delete that email address and create a new one without affecting your staff.
+I’d recommend having an email address there as well (but probably not a staff member’s email address, maybe something like hello@, info@, or office@.
+That way if you get too much spam coming into this account (it can happen when you put an email address on your website) you can delete that email address and create a new one without affecting your staff.
 It is a lot easier to change a generic email address than it is one of your staff member’s if they are getting bombarded with spam.

 6. Not Having an Obvious Next Step

 One of the most important aspects of successful web design is in giving people an obvious next step.
 You need to know what you want people visiting your website to do (remember the goals that we talked about above?) and then make it easy and obvious for them to do it.
 If one of your goals was about bringing in new visitors, you might want to have a “Plan Your Visit” button in an obvious location on the home page.
 That should take them to a page devoted to answering all of the questions a visitor might have.
 And, that page should have a “Register” button that takes them to a form where they can fill out their information.
 From there, I would recommend reaching out to the person before church to confirm that they can make it and offer to answer any questions.